Orange County Child Custody Attorneys

 Many times, clients spend more resources fighting over issues relating to their children than they do about the millions of dollars they have in property.
 It is amazing to see people fight during high conflict custody battles; all their other problems become meaningless.
 They may be willing to settle on spousal support, division of assets, and more, but when it comes down to their children parents will usually spare no efforts.

-Our Orange County custody lawyers have relationships with therapists and we are able to offer one complementary hour of therapy to our clients if they would like to take advantage of it.
+Our custody lawyers in Orange County, CA have relationships with therapists and we are able to offer one complementary hour of therapy to our clients if they would like to take advantage of it.
 We take the time to educate our clients on these subjects and on what the potential outcomes will be in court.
 It is our job to not only help our clients but to educate them on what is right and appropriate under the law and help avoid issues down the road.

 Protecting Parent’s Relationships with Their Children